September 26, 2014

 FAQ on the Neighborhood Food Act provides an overview of the law's provisions, who the law applies to, and how you can take advantage of the new law to increase urban food production where you live.
 You might also want to check out this video recording of our Food and Farm Attorney, Neil Thapar, speaking about the law (see video at 21:00) at the 2014 Urban Agriculture Law Conference at University of Maryland, Francis King Carey School of Law.

 See our California Homemade Food Act page for lots of detailed information on the law that we helped shepherd through the legislature in 2012.

 Be sure to check out the Frequently Asked Questions page if you have a specific question that is not answered in our general summary of the law.

-Check out our Food News Blog for updates on the latest from the legislative front of homemade food sales.
+Check out our Food News Blog for updates on the latest legislative developments around homemade food sales.